AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/identity-namespace-configuration.md

 ## Mapping considerations

-If customers select a source identity namespace and do not select a target mapping, Platform automatically populated the target mapping with an attribute with the same name.
+If customers select a source identity namespace and do not select a target mapping, Platform automatically populates the target mapping with an attribute with the same name.

 ## Configure optional source field hashing